-The evaluation process is designed to recommend award(s) of funding to the Proposer(s) that can best provide activities which will enhance one or more priorities identified in the Solano County Community Investment Fund.
+The evaluation process is designed to recommend award(s) of funding to the Proposer(s) that can best provide activities which will train providers in MHFA.
 Proposals will be evaluated as set forth below.

 An Evaluation Committee (EC) will evaluate all Proposals.
 The EC will be composed of Board of Supervisors Members and other parties that may have relevant expertise or experience.
-The EC will score and recommend Proposals in accordance with the evaluation criteria set forth in this RFP.
+The EC will score and recommend proposals in accordance with the evaluation criteria set forth in this RFP.
 Evaluation of the Proposals shall be within the sole judgment and discretion of the EC.

-A maximum number of points will be assigned to each Proposal Element (Program Description, Qualifications and Experience, Budget, and Equity) in the Proposal Packet as follows:
+A maximum number of points will be assigned to each Proposal Element (Program Description, Qualifications and Experience, Budget) in the Proposal Packet as follows: